NochexDevTeam/osCommerce-Payment-Page/README.md

 = 2 =

-  * Updated the Nochex module to simplify setup and no core osCommerce files to update.
+  * Updated Nochex module to simplify setup and no core osCommerce files to update.

 = 1.1 =